rscunha/ml/knn/README.md

 IMPORTANT

 As the kNN algorithm processes a calculation between all the  variables, it is a best practice that all the predictor variables are normalized, because as the calculation is performed in a hyperspace, the values can be very different from each other and, therefore, the model may suffer some negative interference.

-As the kNN algorithm processes a calculation between all the variables, it is a good practice that all the predictor variables are normalized, because as the calculation is performed in a hyperspace, the values can be very different from each other and, therefore, the model may suffer some negative interference. .